hashicorp/nomad/website/source/docs/drivers/docker.html.md

 ## Client Configuration

-~> Please note using client configuration options will soon be deprecated.
-Please start using [plugin options][plugin-options].
+~> Note: client configuration options will soon be deprecated.
+Please use [plugin options][plugin-options] instead.
 See the [plugin stanza][plugin-stanza] documentation for more information.

 The `docker` driver has the following [client configuration options](/docs/configuration/client.html#options):